Master and Dynamic ME05 Earphone Review

 The cable itself is very resistant to tangles which is great if you are just throwing them in a pocket or backpack.
 I was less enthusiastic however about the transference of some microphonic cable noise that was observed during the review.
 The earphones are designed to be worn cable down so that will always transmit more sound that when an IEM is worn over the ear.

-Strain reliefs are good but a quick look at Amazon reveals a few people have been met with QC issues.
+Strain reliefs are good but a quick look at Amazon reviews reveals that a few people have been met with QC issues.
 During this ME05 review, we had no issues at all, they seem rock solid build wise, but we will keep this article updated as they begin to age.

 Not Optimized for Android